 This gives you enough headroom in case you decide to overclock your CPU.

 Should You Get Aftermarket Thermal Paste for Intel’s CPUs?

 Thermal paste improves heat transfer from the integrated heat spreader (IHS).
 This is the metallic part you see sticking out of the CPU socket after you’ve installed the processor.

 Although this component looks smooth to the naked eye, it has imperfections on the surface.
 This decreases heat dissipation, which you can improve with thermal paste.

 Applying thermal paste on the IHS fills the gap between the imperfections, resulting in a uniform surface.

-If you got a locked CPU, you don’t need to get aftermarket thermal paste, as the default one should suffice.
+If you have a locked CPU, you don’t need to get aftermarket thermal paste, as the default one should suffice.
 After a few years, you’ll need to replace it.
 This is because the paste dries out.